 CORNER V It was the start of a holiday weekend and the service station was crowded.
 Finally an attendant bustled up to the preacher's car; he had been waiting in line for some time.
 "I'm sorry about the delay," said the attendant.
 "Everybody waits until the last minute to get ready for a trip they knew they were going to take."
 The minister smiled and said: "I know what you mean.
 I have "You said it," exclaimed Shelton.
 "We can have our survival camp later in the year.
 But a snow camp only comes along once in a long time."
 Jonathan hung up the phone.
 Isn't this just like God, Jonathan thought.
 He sets our plans aside and gives us something better.
 Yes, the survival camp would have been fun, but a winter snow camp will be even better.
-And although being an athlete, adventurer, or scientist would be an interesting life, Jonathan was sure that God had something even better planned for his life.
-Who knows, maybe God will allow him to travel the world and see strange and unusual things.
-Maybe in his travels he will be able to participate in international sports.
-And wouldn't it just be like God to put him in a ministry where He could use his creativity and scientific mind.
-Who knows?
-God does! the same problem in my business."
-The Straight Arrows of Outpost 5 were being quizzed on the story of the prodigal son.
-Commander Joe asked one boy, "Who was sorry when the prodigal son returned home?"
-The boy thought for some time then replied, "The fatted calf?"
-The outpost chaplain performed the wedding ceremony for a young man who had served under his leadership at Outpost 5.
-The thank you letter from the happy newlywed read, "Dear pastor, I want to thank you for the awesome way you brought my happiness to a conclusion." -Thomas LaMance Prewitt, New Mexico
+And although being an athlete, adventurer, or the same problem in my business." the story of the prodigal son.

+Commander Joe asked one boy.

+"Who was sorry when the prodigal

+then replied, "The fatted calf?"

+The boy thought for some time

+The outpost chaplain performed the wedding ceremony for

+a young man who had served

+under his leadership at Outpost 5.

+The thank you letter from the son returned home?"